aradford123/DNAC-AP-PnP/README.md

 The code now forces the type to be AP,  the AP will be discovered via the WLC it associates to and added to the inventory, irrespective of the PID.

+###June 2023:
+In 2.3.3.x, need to have populateInventory=False, otherwise DNAC will try to discover the AP via SNMP, which will fail

 ## Getting stated
 First (optional) step, create a vitualenv.
 This makes it less likely to clash with other python libraries in future.